william-iclight/Cycles.Finance/README.md

 ### Add liquidity

-To add liquidity, both ICP and Cycles need to be added to the liquidity pool, the proportion is calculated based on the current price and the excess is returned.
+To add liquidity, both ICP and Cycles to be added to the liquidity pool, the proportion is calculated based on the current price and the excess will refunded.

 Step1: Get your dedicated ICP deposit account-id（**DepositAccountId**）
 ````